puppetize/infrastructure/README.md

 topped with a bunch of high-level [Rake](http://rake.rubyforge.org/) tasks that tie everything together.

-The goal is to make it extremely easy for anyone to set up and maintain development and production environments for the site itself (a [Ruby on Rails](http://rubyonrails.org/) application) and its underlying technology stack, such as OpenStack and Puppet.
+The goal is to make it extremely easy for anyone to set up development and production environments for the site itself (a [Ruby on Rails](http://rubyonrails.org/) application) and its underlying technology stack, such as OpenStack and Puppet.